w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 3. Devices: 2 lights; 4 LEDs; 1 RGB Led; 2 push buttons; 2 PIR sensors; 2 temp sensors; 1 buzzer
 4. Ports are negotiable... go through a proxy, so will try to converge these onto a single standard 443 (https) port
 5. WIP.
 Solar charger, battery, and solar panel.
 Needs to be near a window...
-6. Local proxy can connect members' devices and expose them as virtual devices.
+6. Local proxy can connect participants' devices and expose them as virtual devices.
 7. Remote proxy (cloud) can expose devcies that are connected to our local proxies (both of in Munich and Japan).
-8. Devices: [Rotary beacom light](TDs/Fujitsu/Fujitsu-Rotarybeaconlight.json), [Buzzer](TDs/Fujitsu/Fujitsu-Buzzerjson), [Environment sensors](TDs/Fujitsu/Fujitsu-WiFiSensor.json) (Temperature, Humidity, Air pressure, and particle sensors), [Agricuture sensors](TDs/Fujitsu/Fujitsu-AgriDevice.json) (Temperature, Humidity, Brightness, UV index, CO2 concentration), and [Wearable sensor](TDs/Fujitsu/Fujitsu-CHLOG.json).
+8. (removed)
-9. Smart home devices: [Smart meter](TDs/Fujitsu/Fujitsu-PowerMeter.json), [LED light](TDs/Fujitsu/Fujitsu-LEDLight.json), [Air conditioner](TDs/Fujitsu/Fujitsu-Airconditioner.json), and Window blinds [Open](TDs/Fujitsu/Fujitsu-BlindOpen.json), [Close](TDs/Fujitsu/Fujitsu-BlindClose.json).
+9. (removed)
 10. (removed)
 11. (removed)
 12. (removed)